 Purging the Body of Poisons

 Not everyone gets addicted.
 But for the addict, what begins as an “allergy” to drugs or alcohol manifests itself as a fierce addiction of body and mind, a compulsion that drags one steadily toward destruction unless a commitment to getting well is made.
 Getting well begins with denying the body of its favorite poison and flushing the drug or alcohol from the system.
 But the poison doesn’t leave easily.
-Clients require the focused care, supervision, and support of a medical detox program, in order to withdraw from substances without debilitating discomfort and side effects.
+Clients require the focused care, supervision, and support of a medical drug detoxification program, in order to withdraw from substances without debilitating discomfort and side effects.

 At Granite Recovery Centers’ subacute medical detox, detoxification procedures are supervised by a medical professional and the process is oftentimes medically-managed.
 Green Mountain Treatment Center in Effingham, NH offers both residential drug rehabilitation treatment and medical detox services.
 Our facility is staffed by a compassionate, licensed medical staff trained in addiction medicine to help clients safely and comfortably detox from drugs and/or alcohol.
 In keeping with our abstinence-based approach, we are medication-minimalist.
-A typical detox procedure lasts between 5 to 7 days.
+A typical drug detoxification procedure lasts between 5 to 7 days.

-Fundamentals of Medical Detoxification
+Fundamentals of Medical Drug Detoxification

 There are a number of factors that determine the nature and length of a client’s medical detox including: